cloudlene/az-100-101/Start.md

 # Welcome to Azure Training

 Hello!
 My name is [Vyas Bharghava](https://www.linkedin.com/in/vyasbharghava/).
 I'm the Founder & Chief Technology Strategist for [Cloudlene Inc.](http://www.cloudlene.com)  and I'm also the CTO of [Hanu Software Solutions](http://www.hanu.com).
-I have a passion for training, so here I'm today.
+I have a passion for training, so here I'm today from [Intellipaat](http://www.intellipaat.com).

-# Files
+# Content

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**